The Edinburgh Pollinator Pledge

 1. Plant for pollinators

-There are lots of things you can do for pollinators all year round.
-Whether you have a window box or a garden, you can get involved.
+Many people assume that pollinator-friendly activities can only occur in the height of spring and summer, but that’s not true.
+There are many things you can do for pollinators all year round.
+Whether you have a window box or a garden, you can get involved!

 Pollinator Pledge infographic